ajakaja/ajakaja.github.io/_posts/2026-08-17-divergent-series.md

 \end{aligned}
 $$

-This obviously won't do at all once we switch to actually tracking the length of the partial sums: there are going to be a bunch of floating $$\pm 1$$s at the end of each term which don't accumulate to give a term in $$R$$.
-If we want to use this to compute any particular value of $$R_N$$, we need the sum to actually be
+This obviously won't do at all for getting the $$R_N$$ form.
+Once we switch to actually tracking the length of the partial sums, there are going to be a bunch of floating $$\pm 1$$s at the end of each term which don't accumulate to give a term in $$R_N$$.
+But we can fix this method.
+If it is going to compute a particular value of $$R_N$$, the sum should actually be

 $$R_N = Q_N - Q_{N-1} + Q_{N-2}-Q_{N-3} \ldots$$